Effluent Management

 Effluent Management Booklet (1Mb)

-The Effluent and Manure Management Database for the Australian Dairy Industry website stores information that underpins guidelines for dairy effluent management.
+The Effluent and Manure Management Database 2008 stores information that underpins guidelines for dairy effluent management.
 It includes advice for:

 • On-farm effluent designs